apakhbari/CheatSheets/Orchestration/Kubernetes/kubernetes_course.md

 - You can't ping a k8s service.
 Because it is actually some forwarding firewall rules, unless you don't specify port number of service, There is nothing to actually see
 - You can increase probability of packets sending to a specific node by changing its related IPTables rule
 - kube-proxy and core-dns pods are add-on not static pod!
+- kubelet is a service (not a pod) because It is going to initialize all other pods using CRI --> containerd

 ## Directories
 ### Kube Config